elmakhmu/microsoft-graph-docs/api-reference/beta/api/organizationsettings-get.md

 If successful, this method returns a `200 OK` response code and [organizationsettings](../resources/organizationsettings.md) object in the response body.

 > [!NOTE]
 > This endpoint does not check existence of an AAD Group.
-Hence, if the AAD group has been deleted, then this method will show previously predefined value of 'disabledForGroup' property but item insights of these group members will be enabled.
+Hence, if the AAD group has been deleted, then this method will show previously predefined value of 'disabledForGroup' property but item insights of these group members might be enabled.

 ## Example